All Episodes

 I'm watching them do it in Thailand.

-The Thai's will say that that's not happening, but I've been all over Thailand.
+Now, the Thais will say that that's not happening, but I've been all over Thailand.

-I used to have an office right there in Chiang Mai and like the best part of Chiang Mai, right at what Chetty Luang, right in the middle, right?
+I used to have an office right there in Chiang Mai and like the best part of Chiang Mai, right?

 Who came and bought the nice house next door?

-Chinese guy married a Thai woman, built it, tore down that beautiful home, and made a beautiful hotel, right?
+Chinese guy married a Thai woman, built it, tore down that beautiful home and made a beautiful hotel, right?

-And so, and that's just uh Thailand.
+And so, and that's just Thailand.

 But what I'm getting to, this is happening everywhere, right?

-It's not or most like here in Japan.
+It's not, or most like here in Japan.

 Japan is being thoroughly invaded right now.

-Now the Japanese are suddenly waking up, they're asking me, like my inbox gets filled with Japanese, and they're saying, Have you heard of IOM?
+They're asking me, like my inbox gets filled with Japanese and they're saying, have you heard of IOM?

-I'm like, uh yeah, somewhat.
+I'm like, yeah, somewhat.

 Yeah.